ebsouza/PythonGame/README.md

 # PythonGame
 A simple math game written in python.

-You need python installed in your machine.
+-You need python installed in your machine.
-To run this game, execute **python main.py** in terminal.
+-To run this game, execute **python main.py** in terminal.